The 2022 Guide to Employee Retention Strategy [with tools]

 Five Employee Retention Strategies That Work

-In the previous steps, we’ve gathered data about employees, retention risks, and engagement.
+In the previous steps, we’ve gathered data about employees, engagement and retention.
 We now know who is thinking about leaving and why.

 It means that you have a better idea of your strengths and weaknesses as an employer.
 An employee retention strategy is about building on those strengths while you try to tackle the weaknesses.